malor/bhtt/README.md

 assert_eq!(h.quantile(0.5), Some(4.75));
 assert_eq!(h.quantile(1.0), Some(10.0));

-// or estimated counts of values less than or equal to the given value assert_eq!(h.count_less_than_or_equal_to(-7.4), 0);
+// or estimate counts of values less than or equal to the given value assert_eq!(h.count_less_than_or_equal_to(-7.4), 0);
 assert_eq!(h.count_less_than_or_equal_to(5.0), 5);
 assert_eq!(h.count_less_than_or_equal_to(13.0), 10);